wp-plugins/dvk-social-sharing/readme.txt

 Have a look at the [frequently asked questions](http://wordpress.org/plugins/dvk-social-sharing/faq/) section for some examples of additional customization.

 == Changelog ==

+= 1.2.5 - January 26, 2015 =

+**Improvements**

+- Minor improvements to pop-up script

+**Additions**

+- Added Finnish (fi_FI) translations, thanks to [Ari-Pekka Koponen](http://versi.fi/)

+= 1.2.4 - November 17, 2014 =

+**Improvements**

+- Wrapped link text in element so it can be hidden using CSS
+- Improvements to pop-up JavaScript

+= 1.2.3 - September 4, 2014 =

+**Improvements**

+- Added minified scripts and option to load minified version
+- Some textual improvements

+= 1.2.2 - April 30, 2014 =

+**Fixes**

+- Fixed not being able to save all "auto add to .." checkboxes unchecked

+= 1.2.1 - April 29, 2014 =
+**Additions**

+- Added German translations, thanks Andreas Kuhl!

+**Improvements**

+- Wrapped non-translatable strings in translation calls.
+- Updated Dutch translations

 = 1.2 - March 19, 2014 =
 **Additions**